 2. Are you self employed?
 If you work at home, you may be able to deduct the cost of running your home office.
 For example, the utilities that you use for your office and necessary supplies, like your office computer, are all examples of home office deductions.

-However, it’s important to remember to only deduct costs incurred by your office and no more; being too deduction-happy can trigger an audit.
+Just remember to only deduct costs incurred by your office and no more; being too deduction-happy can trigger an audit.
 In addition to work expenses, you may also be able to deduct your work-related travel expenses and any health insurance expenses that you have.

 3. Did you have to look for a new job?
 If you had to search for a job, then you can potentially deduct the expenses that you incurred while seeking employment, like gas for travel.